rajib54/payroll-challenge/README.md

 7) flask run

-**Note: If you have issue saying `No Module found` when you run `flask run` you can try step 1,2,3 again (this time you are in venv).
+**Note: If you have issue saying `No Module found` when you run `flask run` you can try step 1,2,3 again (this time you are in venv) and restart terminal.
 If you see error `Could not locate a Flask application.
 You did not provide the "FLASK_APP" environment variable` you need to do step 6.

 In your browser you can hit http://127.0.0.1:5000/ to check if application is running.